-Understanding Car Dealerships and Why Location Matters
+Understanding Local Car Dealerships and What They Offer

 Fee TypeTypical RangeDescription

-Documentation Fee$200-$800Processing paperwork and registration
+Documentation Fee$200-$800Processing paperwork and title transfer

 Extended Warranty$1,000-$3,000Additional coverage beyond manufacturer warranty

-Gap Insurance$400-$800Covers loan balance if vehicle is totaled
+Gap Insurance$400-$700Covers loan balance if car is totaled

 Conclusion